-I am an Associate Professor in the Vancouver School of Economics at UBC.
 I came to UBC in 2005 after completing my Ph.D. at Yale University.
-My main area of research is Econometrics, where I have worked on estimation and inference for auctions, weak identification, misspecification, and time series.
+My main area of research is Econometrics, where I have worked on estimation and inference for auctions, weak identification, misspecification, time series, and network-dependent data.

 Please click on paper titles for abstracts and full text downloads.